Sleep Apnea Treatment: Understand, Diagnose, and Treat Effectively at Clinique Dentaire Dr. Rita Issa

 Book a Consultation Today

-• If you are diagnosed with mild, moderate or severe Sleep Apnea
+If you are diagnosed with a mild, moderate or severe disorder

-• If you have Sleep Apnea symptoms but you are not diagnosed yet (such as snoring, morning or daytime fatigue, etc.)
+If you have the symptoms but you are not diagnosed yet (such as snoring, morning or daytime fatigue, etc…)

 English